boegh/boegh.github.io/index.md

 I am a father.
 I am a husband.
 I am a naval officer.
 I am a dog owner.
 I am an - almost religiously - fan of simplicity.
 I am currently a staff officer with the [Danish Defence Acquisition and Logistics Organization](https://fmi.dk/en/), working with [IT](https://en.wikipedia.org/wiki/Information_technology) transformational activities, tying People, Processes and Technology together.
 I am so much more.

+I've been nerding around IT since mid-90s and still is.
+What I do and how I do it has changed drastically, but the basic curisority that drives it is unchanged.
+Back then it was half-nighters with cola and beer and a monstrosity of a computer.
+Now it is short stints on the iPad in the couch - still with beer :o)

+I currently live in [Copenhagen](https://en.wikipedia.org/wiki/Copenhagen), enjoying the relaxed bike-friendly atmosphere and growing variety of locally brewed beers of my native country's capital.

 <a id="Contact">&nbsp;</a>
 ## Contact